Documentation · Reference

 - nephrotic syndrome workup: AntiPLA2R antibodies, HbA1c, ANA, HBsAg, HCV Ab, C3 C4, underlying

-malignancy etc. - Medications: on diuretics, ACEi, anti-platelets or anti-coagulations, etc.
+malignancy etc. - Medications: on diuretics, ACEi, antiplatelets or anti-coagulants, etc.

 - History: abdominal pain, nausea, vomiting, dehydration, neurological symptoms, etc.